JoshMiles/DEXTER/README.md

 - Evolution data and links within the Pokédex
 - Dynamically fill Pokédex table on app load
 - App won't load fully unless connected to internet as app's functions are useless without an internet connection.
+- html enconding on the server side.
+- upload server side code